JankariTech/blog/src/assets/robotBdd.md

     def submit_credentials(self):
         self.loginPage.submit_credentials()
 ```
 The login context file uses the methods of the login page.
-So, we must write every needed functions in the login page.
+So, we must write every needed function in the login page.
 Let us create a page objects directory 'page_objects' and then a login page 'page_objects/LoginPage'.

 ```py
 from PageObjectLibrary import PageObject, PageObjectLibraryKeywords